dansteingart/without_the_hot_air/pages_md/SEwtHA_18.md

 “No, they would spoil the visual amenity of the street.”

 <img src="figure130.png" width="346" height="743" /> <img src="figure418.png" width="337" height="607" />
-<span class="figurenumber">Figure 18.7</span>.
-The state of play after we add up all the traditional renewables, and then have a public consultation.
+<div class='caption'><span class="figurenumber">Figure 18.7</span>.
+The state of play after we add up all the traditional renewables, and then have a public consultation.</div>

 <img src="figure131.png" width="286" height="451" />
 More forestry?